 First-party device IDs in Web SDK

 The Adobe Experience Platform Web SDK assigns Adobe Experience Cloud IDs (ECIDs) to website visitors by using cookies, to track user behavior.
-To account for browser restrictions on cookie lifespans, you can opt to set and manage your own device identifiers instead.
+To account for browser restrictions on cookie lifespans, you can choose to set and manage your own device identifiers instead.
 These are referred to as first-party device IDs (FPIDs).

 NOTE